drshahizan/ai-tools/materials/markmap.md

 <img src="https://github.com/drshahizan/ai-tools/blob/main/images/markmap.png" height="250" />
 </p>

-4. **Interact with Your Mind Map**: You can expand or collapse branches, zoom in and out, and pan around to explore different parts of the mind map.
+## 3. Interact with Your Mind Map
+You can expand or collapse branches, zoom in and out, and pan around to explore different parts of the mind map.

 Remember, Markmap supports various markdown features such as:
 - **Styling**: Apply bold, italic, strikethrough, and highlights to text.